chrodriguez/api_weather_station/README.md

 # Weather API

-Exposes data imported from Davis Weather Station Vantage Pro 2 Plus, importing data from an ascii file downloaded by ftp.
+REST API that exposes data imported from Davis Weather Station Vantage Pro 2 Plus.
+Imported data is read from an ascii file downloaded by ftp.

 # Install